AndysDeepAbstractions/CarND-Traffic-Sign-Classifier-Project/README.md

 ###Design and Test a Model Architecture

-- I added a HLS colorspace to the data.
+- I added a HLS colorspace to the data for testing reason, (removed later on to save computation time)
-- Did max-scaling
+- Did max-scaling on input data
 - I used 3 Layers conv2d_maxpool and 3 fully connected Layers
 - The model did learn very fast but stuck early